razerofficial/UnityNativeChromaSDK/README.md

 5 Open Unity and start with an existing project or open a new project

+6 Backup your project in source control!

-6 Import [UnityNativeChromaSDK.unitypackage](https://github.com/razerofficial/UnityNativeChromaSDK/releases/tag/1.0) into your project.
+7 Import [UnityNativeChromaSDK.unitypackage](https://github.com/razerofficial/UnityNativeChromaSDK/releases/tag/1.0) into your project.

-7 Create `Chroma` animations from the `Assets/ChromaSDK/Create Chroma Animation` menu item.
+8 Create `Chroma` animations from the `Assets/ChromaSDK/Create Chroma Animation` menu item.
 This will open a file save dialog and create a chroma animation file when saved.

-8 Edit `Chroma` animations by selecting a `Chroma` animation in the `Object Hierarchy` and select the `Assets/ChromaSDK/Edit Chroma Animation` menu item.
+9 Edit `Chroma` animations by selecting a `Chroma` animation in the `Object Hierarchy` and select the `Assets/ChromaSDK/Edit Chroma Animation` menu item.

-9 You can also associate the `Chroma` editor application with the `.chroma` extension and double-click `.chroma` assets in the `Object Hierarchy`.
+10 You can also associate the `Chroma` editor application with the `.chroma` extension and double-click `.chroma` assets in the `Object Hierarchy`.

 <a name="tutorials"></a>